Create a list of articles to read later. You will be able to access your list from any article in Discover.

 31 December 2028: UK, Europe, Asia, Australia, western United States and Canada

-Other parts of the world will also have a chance to see several additional total lunar eclipses in the coming years.
+Other parts of the world will also have a chance to see additional total lunar eclipses in the coming years.
 Here's what to look forward to:

 3 March 2026: Americas, Asia, Australia